New! Saturday,

 Writer’s Circles

-TUESDAY night, 7 pm meets in person at my West Fort Worth home and also Zoom when folks can’t attend in person, Feb 18, 2025
+TUESDAY night, 7 pm meets in person at my West Fort Worth home and also Zoom when folks can’t attend in person, Sept 2 or 9 TBD, 2025

 Teaching is a wonderful experience